TeWu/GmailAttachmentsExtractor/README.md

 You should go to [this page][api-console-gmail-creds], and delete the OAuth2 credentials that you created to use with Gmail Attachments Extractor.
 If you don't access Gmail API from any other app, then, you should go to [this page][api-console-gmail], and click "DISABLE API" button at the top of the page.

-Finally if you've used the [Gmail API Quickstart page][gmail-api-quickstart] to create OAuth2 credentials, then you've also created "Quickstart" project, that you no longer need.
-To delete the "Quickstart" project, go to [this page][api-console-proj-settings], make sure that "Project name" is "Quickstart" (if not, select "Quickstart" project from the top-left menu) and click on "SHUT DOWN" button at the top of the page.
+Finally if, in step 1, you've created OAuth2 credentials by following the [visual guide][visguide_gmail_oauth_cred_gen], then you've also created a Google Cloud Platform project, that you no longer need.
+To delete this GCP project, go to [this page][api-console-proj-settings], from menu in the top-left corner select project that you've created in step 1, and click on "SHUT DOWN" button at the top of the page.

 Customize